The Uncertainty Of Shaving the Yak

 Going back to School

 That conversation I mentioned at the start was a bitter pill to swallow - it was emotionally painful to kill an experiment I’d spent a year working on.
 But it taught me something important about not being precious with ideas and learning to reflect on which form of yak shaving I’m doing (even if it’s an uncertain activity).
-In my previous blog post, I mentioned going back to academia because the research was progressing quickly, but that’s not the whole truth.
-I went back because I wanted to develop this exact skill of learning to navigate both forms of yak shaving in a “sink or swim” environment.
+In my previous blog post, I mentioned going back to academia because the research I had my eye on was progressing quickly, but that’s not the whole truth.
+I went back because I wanted to develop the skill of navigating both forms of yak shaving in a “sink or swim” environment.

-I don’t think that discomfort, the push and pull between productive and unproductive work, ever fully goes away.
-What’s worse is how easy it is to forget this dynamic and get wrapped up in busy work.
+I don’t think the discomfort I mentioned at the start, the push and pull between productive and unproductive work, ever fully goes away.
+What’s worse is how easy it is to forget this dynamic and get wrapped up in busy work - it happens all the time, and even to the best of us.
 But I do think you can develop better judgment about when to push through and when to step back, though it’s not something you can easily learn alone.
 You need honest mentors and a strong support network who will give you fair but direct feedback about your work.
 The skill isn’t eliminating ambiguity but learning to navigate it with guidance and practice.

 This challenge isn’t exclusive to academia and I’m sure it applies across fields where long-term, uncertain work is the norm.
-To tie things back to the tech industry again, there’s a reason junior engineers don’t work on “bigger picture” projects: it’s hard to know where a field might turn and how to pivot seamlessly when you can’t yet distinguish necessary preparation from elaborate avoidance.
+To tie things back to the tech industry, there’s a reason junior engineers don’t work on “bigger picture” projects: it’s hard to know where a field might turn and how to pivot seamlessly when you can’t yet distinguish necessary preparation from elaborate avoidance by for example, moving to the new shiny tech stack.